koizumistr/OpenChain_Onboarding/docs/About_The_OpenChain_Project.md

-# How we work togeter
+# GitHub Project - How we work togeter

-##

 ## Consensus Based Projects

-These projects are run via consensus with the same rules as the associated working group.
-If as an individual member you have concerns with the direction of these projects you may choose to raise an objection which needs to be resolved.
+These projects are run via consensus with the same rules applied in all the working groups.
+If you are unfamiliar with GitHub, [click here](https://openchain-project.github.io/github_training/), for our GitHub guidelines.
+If you need any one on one trainging, please let the team know.

 ## GitHub Consensus Based Projects
 For example, projects related to creating whitepapers or specifications.